JunjieCheng/Participatory-Sensing-as-a-Service/Extended_MOLE.md

 ## New Features

+### Base Microservice

+Base microservice performs a specific and basic functionality, such as getting image, getting text.
+Users are allowed to extend multiply basic microservice to customize their own microservices.

+In multiple inheritance, same parameters in the basic microservices will be merged.

 ### Data Type

 Data type indicates the type of data that the user want to collect from the microservice.
 It is necessary to type of data processing microservice, because the program runs on the specific devices require specific data type.